christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The "Achaemenid" Empire perfectly mirrors the Arsacid Parthian empire if you factor in "phantom time".

 Cyrus the Great (c.
 550 BC) = Mithridates I of Parthia (c.
-171 BC) - Founder of the Parthian Empire	Both are "Great Kings" who establish a vast Persian empire from a minor satrapy.
+171 BC) - Founder of the Parthian Empire.
+Both were "Great Kings" who establish a vast Persian empire from a minor satrapy.

 Darius I (c.
 522 BC) = Mithridates II of Parthia (c.
 124 BC) - Consolidated the empire and organized it.
 Both are master administrators who create the classic "Persian" imperial structure.